luna-best/elastic-fimfarchive/readme.md

 # Elasticsearch FiMfarchive
 This is a script which may be used to import the contents of the [FiMfarchive](https://www.fimfiction.net/user/116950/Fimfarchive) zip file into an [Elasticsearch](https://www.elastic.co/guide/) cluster.
+It requires Python 3.10 or newer and Elasticsearch 8 or newer.

 ## How to use it: